bdziurczak/image-processing-service/README.md

 ### Image processing service
-This project involves creating a backend system for an image processing service (as title says).
+This project involves creating a backend system for an image processing service .

-There's /web and /api endpoints for a browser and api interface.
+### Docs

-I focus on delivering api (for now)
+OpenAPI description is available at the following url for json format: http://server:port/v3/api-docs html user friendly format is available at: http://localhost:8080/swagger-ui/index.html

-There's  initialization script that creates a database and adds some initial data in db/init/init.sql
+### Running project

-App is dockerized, and it's run on default using docker compose.
+App is dockerized, and it's run on default using docker compose

 Run this command inside the project directory to start the service:
 ```bash